 Kubernetes authentication settings must match your CSI driver installation.
 If

-you used the standard installation with tokenRequests[0].audience=infisical
+you used the standard installation with tokenRequests[0].audience=infisical,

-set the “Allowed Audience” field to infisical
+set the “Allowed Audience” field to infisical.
+If you used the installation

 for environments without custom audience support, leave the “Allowed Audience”